 Life charts a different course on a Maine Island.
 Here on Isle Au Haut, the pull of tides and scent of sea salt upon the breeze reminds us of the things it’s easy to forget on the mainland.
 Like the pines and the people—the circle of flora, fauna and friends that sustain us through every kind of season.

-At Black Dinah, our confectionery exploration of flavor, texture and aroma are inspired by the community that blooms within our shores.
+At Black Dinah Chocolatiers, our chocolate confectionery exploration of flavor, texture and aroma are inspired by the community that blooms within our shores.
 We invite you to celebrate it with us, too:

 Close your eyes, take a bite, & share a taste that’s sweet as Maine.